karanphil/ihmt_flow/README.md

 Myelin-sensitive maps in diffusion space: Register_contrast_maps and Register_ihMT_maps folders.

+** Update for PK :
+Include Contrast maps in Diffusion space as output.

 Usage
 -----

 See *USAGE* or run `nextflow run main.nf --help`

 References